I'm Jelger.

 Contact me via e-mail.

-a non-pathologising, trauma-sensitive approach that combines parts work (drawing on Internal Family Systems), somatic work (informed by Wilhelm Reich), process work (based on Eugene Gendlin’s Focusing), and presence-based inquiry (in the tradition of A. H. Almaas’s Ridwan School).
-You can read more about the method and its neuroscientific foundations in this paper by its originator, Steve March.
+My work is grounded in the Aletheia Unfoldment Method, a non-pathologising, trauma-sensitive approach informed by systems thinking.
+It brings together parts work drawing on Internal Family Systems, somatic inquiry informed by body psychotherapy, process work based on Eugene Gendlin’s Focusing, and presence-based inquiry in the tradition of A. H. Almaas' Diamond Approach.
+You can read more about the method and its neuroscientific foundations in this paper.

 Academia & Education